OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Experiment Setup

 \section{Experiment Setup}

 We perform extensive experiments to evaluate a wide range of methods on the supported benchmarks.
 This section describes the training and evaluation setup of our benchmarking experiments.

 \textbf{Training.} For CIFAR-10/100 and ImageNet-200, we train a ResNet-18 \cite{he2016deep} for 100 epochs.
-We consider the standard cross-entropy training for post-hoc methods .
+We consider the standard cross-entropy training for post-hoc methods.
 The optimizer is SGD with a momentum of 0.9.
 We use a learning rate of 0.1 with cosine annealing decay schedule \cite{loshchilov2016sgdr}.
 A weight decay of 0.0005 is applied.
 The batch size is 128 for CIFAR-10/100 and 256 for ImageNet-200.
 Some methods have specific setup, and we adopt their official implementations and hyperparameters whenever possible.

 For ImageNet-1K, we evaluate post-hoc methods with pre-trained models from torchvision \cite{torchvision2016}.
-In addition to ResNet-50 that is considered in OpenOOD v1, v1.5 further includes ViT \cite{vit} and Swin Transformer \cite{liu2021swin} for comprehensive evaluation.
+In addition to ResNet-50 that is considered in OpenOOD v1, v1.5 further includes ViT \cite{vit} and Swin Transformer \cite{liu2021swin} architecture for comprehensive evaluation.
 For training methods, we focus on ResNet-50 and use official checkpoints when possible.
 Otherwise, we fine-tune the torchvision pre-trained checkpoint for 30 epochs with a learning rate of 0.001.
 Again, we use a batch size of 256 and weight decay of 0.0005.
 CIFAR and ImageNet models are trained using 1 and 2 Quadro RTX 6000 GPUs (24GB memory), respectively.
 Except ImageNet-1K experiments, we perform 3 independent training runs for each method.
-All training scripts are thoroughly documented in our \href{https://github.com/Jingkang50/OpenOOD/tree/main/scripts}{Github repo}.
+Note that in the previous version of OpenOOD, the results were reported only with 1 training run.

+We spent great efforts in maximizing reproducibility.
+Specifically, all training runs can be easily reproduced by running OpenOOD with configuration files.\footnote{For example, { \texttt{python main.py --config configs/cifar10.yml configs/resnet18\_32x32.yml}} will initiate a CIFAR-10 training run with ResNet-18.} We refer to our online code repo for details, which thoroughly documents all bash training scripts.\footnote{ \url{https://github.com/Jingkang50/OpenOOD/tree/main/scripts}}